Skip to main content

 This type of a storage is particularly useful for caching.
 Docker images defined in the compose.yaml file are automatically stored to persistent storage.
 This way they are fetched only the first time a ROFL app is deployed, otherwise a cached version is considered.

-In the example below, we use the short syntax for Compose volumes to make the .ollama home folder persistent.
+All non-external container volumes will automatically reside in persistent storage.
+In the example below, we define a new volume called my-volume and make .ollama in the home folder persistent.
 This way we avoid downloading ollama models each time a machine hosting the ROFL app is restarted:

 compose.yaml